PrinceLearns/Basic-JARVIS/README.md

 - This assistant is built for Windows.
 It uses `win32com.client` for the text-to-speech functionality, so it might not work on non-Windows systems without modifications.

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source.
 Feel free to contribute, report issues, or improve the project however you like!